Yni-Viar/scp-assets/README.md

 ---

-If you want to contribute to the SCP: Site Online, please, read CONTRIBUTING.md.
+If you want to contribute to the repository, please, read CONTRIBUTING.md.